John Morey, author of feel-good fiction & modern western romance

 To mis-quote that famous line from "Me and Bobby McGee", here we are "Looking just as faded as my jeans".

-Well, it was taken some 60 years ago at Melv's wedding to Sue - and still going strong.
-The "other person" - to the right as you are looking at it - was and still is my best pal, Melv.
+Well, the faded picture still survives, taken some 60 years ago at Melv's wedding to Sue - and still going strong.
+The "other person" - to the right as you are looking at it - was and still is - my best pal, Melv.
 He's a well-established poet in his own right, with a trio of poetry collections available on Amazon.

 I just remember we had so much fun.
-Forgive me if I've forgotten most of the detail.
+Forgive me if I've forgotten most of the detail but, some of what I do remember, can be found in 'The Black Rose of Blaby' and 'Finding Rose'.

-Blaby is a real village, of course, in Leicestershire.
-It has three claims to fame:
+Like Blaby, of course - a real village in Leicestershire.
+It has three claims to fame (apart from home-grown soccer stars):

-1. It fed the nation with fresh home-grown tomatoes during the war years - thanks to 'The Blaby Special' variety being the only source - available at Shoults' Tomato Farm.
+1. It fed the nation with fresh home-grown tomatoes during World War Two - thanks to 'The Blaby Special' variety being the only source - available at Shoults' Tomato Farm.

 2. Just down the road (Grove Road) from The Tomato Farm, in neighbouring Whetstone, was the factory 'Power Jets' - later to be English Electric and then GEC - where Frank Whittle developed the first jet engine.